 Fleetwood in old picture postcards volume 1

-Delivery time: 4-6 weeks (subject too).
+Delivery time: 2 - 3 working days ((subject too).
 The illustrated cover may differ.

-Delivery time: 4-6 weeks (subject too).
+Delivery time: 2 - 3 working days ((subject too).
 The illustrated cover may differ.

 39. In 1885 Wyre Doek was handling extensive imports of grain, wood, cotton, ore and wood pulp from foreign ports, The zenith of this trade was reached in 1892 when it was quite usual to see the doek so fuil of vessels that no more could enter until one had departed and a system of flags was used to denote this.
 One hundred and eighteen sailing vessels arrived in port in 1894 and and thirty-two steam vessels.
 Wood pulp imports were transferred in 1895 to Preston and Manchester.
 The Lancashire and Yorkshire Railway erected a huge grain elevator on the east side of the doek at a cost of :Ls2,OOO.
 Sixty pounds was spent inlaying the end walls with 'Fleetwood Grain Elevator 1882', letters visible over a mile away.